SuffolkLITLab/docassemble-AssemblyLine-documentation/docs/framework/aldocument.md

 ### Using a simple file field

-In a Word document, you can simply use a [`datatype: file`](https://docassemble.org/docs/fields.html#file) field.
+In a Word document, you can use a [`datatype: file`](https://docassemble.org/docs/fields.html#file) field.
 Then, put the field representing the file upload in your document with ordinary `Jinja2` tags.